omarnate1/projects/my_projects/technical_documentation_page/README.md

 ## Credits

-- The technical documentation content and code are created by [nathan].
+- The technical documentation content and code are created by [Nathan].